Blackout Curtains for Skylights: 5 Best Types

 Considerations for DIY

 While DIY solutions offer cost savings and customization, they may not achieve the same level of complete blackout as professional custom-fit shades with side channels.
 Light leaks around the edges can still occur.
-Additionally, consider the longevity and aesthetic appeal; some DIY options might look less polished or require more frequent maintenance compared to purpose-built systems.
+Consider the longevity and aesthetic appeal; some DIY options might look less polished or require more frequent maintenance compared to purpose-built systems.

 Tips for Maintaining Your Skylight Blackout Curtains